andersonopt/website/content/blog/product-release-notes-3-26-20.md

 Since we've added quite a bit of new functionality and overhauled the backend engine of Geo Analysis, we published the new tool while still maintaining access to the old version (directly below the new one).

-We will deprecate the old Geo Analysis task once we've fully validated the new version.
+We will remove the old Geo Analysis task once we've fully validated the new version.
 Try out the new one and let us know what you think!

 ![](/images/NewGeoAnalysis.png)